Important Information Regarding COVID-19

 Dear Valued Patient,

 We hope this letter finds you and your family in good health.
-Our community has been through a lot over the last few months.
+Our community has been through a lot over the last two and a half years.
 I am sure you are looking forward to some normalcy, just as we are.
 While some things have changed, one thing remains the same: our commitment to your safety.

 Infection control has always been our top priority.
 You may have seen this during previous visits to our office.
 Our infection control processes are made so that when you receive care, it is both safe and comfortable.
 We want to tell you about the infection control procedures we follow in our practice to keep you and team members safe.